Co-Founder and Editor-In-Chief

 Co-Founder and Associate Editor

-Ynanna Djehuty is an Afro-Dominicana born and raised in the Bronx.
-She is a midwife, reproductive health activist and writer.
+Carmen Mojica is an Afro-Dominicana born and raised in the Bronx.
+She is a certified professional midwife, reproductive health activist and writer.
 The focus of her work is the empowerment of women and people of the African Diaspora.
-A young energetic speaker with the experience of an elder expert, she utilizes her experience as a midwife and reproductive health advocate to raise awareness on maternal and reproductive health for women, highlighting the disparities in the healthcare system in the United States for women of color.
-Ynanna is the creator of These Waters Run Deep
+She presents at colleges and universities about birth justice and the AfroLatina identity.
+Carmen is the creator of These Waters Run Deep

 , a multimedia journey into the lives and struggle of Afro-descendant women.
 Using reproductive and maternal health as a lens, These Waters Run Deep artfully weaves narratives that highlight the socio-political landscape by through which women of color have learned to endure for generations.
-Triumphing over her own personal challenges allows her to connect on an even deeper level with her audience.
 In October 2009, the Afro-Dominican speaker published ‘Hija De Mi Madre

 Joan Encarnación: Graphic Designer